 Caregiver Support Services - include the National Family Caregiver Support Program that helps families with their roles as caregivers and the Kentucky Family Caregiver Program that helps Kentucky grandparents care for grandchildren.

 Chronic Disease Self Management Program - empowers individuals with chronic diseases such as diabetes, high blood pressure, heart disease and others to better manage their conditions to live longer, healthier lives.

-Guardianship - is a program with offices in each Kentucky region.
-Guardianship is a legal relationship between a court-appointed party who assumes the responsibility of guardian for a ward, a person declared legally disabled by the court and who cannot manage his or her own well-being.
+Guardianship - Guardianship is a legal relationship between a court-appointed party who assumes the responsibility of guardian for a ward, a person declared legally disabled by the court and who cannot manage his or her own well-being.